 - Pollution and Contamination Control

 - Water Conservation / Drought Mitigation

 - Increase Awareness and Education

 Water infrastructure is a very important element of water management and control.
-It includes all the infrastructure used to build, pump, transport, divert, store, treat, and deliver safe drinking water, as well the tools and equipment used to build them.
+It includes all the infrastructure used to build, pump, transport, divert, store, treat, and deliver safe drinking water, as well as the tools and equipment used to build them.
 These structures include groundwater wells, dams, storage tanks, surface-water intakes, pipes, drinking-water facilities, and aqueducts.
 With poor water infrastructure inevitably comes water scarcity.
 This is why it is important for us to improve the quality of our water infrastructure be it natural or artificial.

 Infrastructure also encompasses natural infrastructure which makes use of landscape management techniques such as conservation, restoration, and sustainable management.
 These techniques provide basic water services such as flood control, aquifer storage and recharge, and providing a clean and abundant supply of water.
 Improved infrastructure will not only reduce the amount of clean water being wasted but will also help reduce the number of persons constantly searching for clean water on a daily basis (EPA, 2018).